-Visitors can tour Frank Lloyd Wright’s Usonian House on the campus of Florida Southern College in Lakeland.
+Tour Frank Lloyd Wright’s Usonian House on the campus of Florida Southern College during your next visit to Lakeland.

 Frank Lloyd Wright Usonian House

 Frank Lloyd Wright designed the Usonian House in 1939 as one of twenty faculty houses.
-Usonia was a word used by the architect to his vision for the United States, including the planning of cities and buildings.
+Usonia refers to the architect’s vision for the United States, including the planning of cities and buildings.
 USONIA – United States of North America and therefore Usonian refers to the residential portion of this vision.

 Tour the Usonian House

 Guided tours begin at the Sharp Family Tourism and Education Center.
 Walking to the Usonian House, you will lean how Wright came to design the “Temple of Education in Florida.”
 Guests also hear a brief summary about Wright’s ideas about home design.

 Paul (Tour Guide), Laura (Visit Central Florida’s Social Media Coordinator), Paul and Connie Appier (Visitors from Northern Illinois)